darcy1zhang/Figure_Table_Generation/README.md

 Note: Only Bland-Altman Figure is required; the Trend Figure is for reference only.

+To convert LaTeX source files (.tex) directly into PDF files, you should hava the command-line tool called "pdflatex" first.
+For linux, you can type `sudo apt install texlive`; For windows, you can visit website of TeX Live to download it.

 Example:
 ```
 pip install -r requirements.txt # install the necessary packages